svitlanamidianko/software-engineering-learning/session12_1/README.md

 on your laptop, but you are still encouraged to exit docker before coming to class!

+**On Windows**

+Docker Desktop for Windows requires Hyper-V, which is only supported for 64-bit Windows 10 Pro, Enterprise or Education.
+Windows 10 Home users, as well as users of 32-bit versions and older versions of Windows have to resort to a legacy solution, and use the outdated "Docker Toolbox".
+See [this link](https://docs.docker.com/toolbox/toolbox_install_windows/).

 ### 2. Do the tutorial
 First work through the 6 part tutorial on docker.
 For this session focus on sessions one and two.